 There’s one important caveat.
 DK3’s shelves are not compatible with vintage systems.
 They claim it has to do with the manufacturing process.
 See, it must be hard to replicate the exact size of a wooden shelf in the 21st Century… Maybe one day we’ll have the technology required.

 If you decide to buy vintage, you’ll spend pretty much the same as brand new.
 With the added charm of owning a truly original mid-century modern piece.
-Whether you’re looking for spare brackets or whole units, you can download my free Mid-century Shopping Guide to discover the best places to find 50s and 60s Royal System shelves.
+Whether you’re looking for spare brackets or whole units, you can read my blog post on mid-century modern dealers.

 What do you think?